jkutner/jkutner.github.com/_posts/2020-19-05-cloud-native-buildpacks-shim.md

 date:   2020-05-18 09:12:24
 ---

 You can't teach an old dog new tricks, but you can wrap it in an API compatibility layer.
-In this post, you'll learn how to use older versions of Heroku Buildpacks with the [Pack CLI](https://buildpacks.io/docs/install-pack/) by wrapping them in a Cloud Native Buildpack shim using a URL in the form:
+In this post, you'll learn how to use older versions of Heroku Buildpacks with the [Pack CLI](https://buildpacks.io/docs/install-pack/) by wrapping them in a Cloud Native Buildpack shim that's as easy as:

 ```
 https://cnb-shim.herokuapp.com/v1/<namespace>/<name>